ClusterLabs/PAF/install.md

 The latest version of PostgreSQL Automatic Failover can be downloaded from [https://github.com/dalibo/PAF/releases/latest](https://github.com/dalibo/PAF/releases/latest).

-Unpack the source and go to the `PAF-x.y.z` folder.
+Unpack the source and go to the `PAF-X.Y.Z` folder.
 To build and install the resource agent, run:

 ```
 ./Build.PL